tech2wiki/tech2wiki-website/content/technical_procedures/saab/security/replacing_twice.md

 ### Step 1A: Immobilizer

-* Hook up the Tech 2 to the car.
+* Hook up the Tech2 to the car.
 Make sure that the battery of the car is okay and that your headlights and other consumers are OFF to prevent any undesired intermediate battery drainage.
 * Select `F0`: Diagnostics
 * Select Model year
 * Select `SAAB 9-3` or `SAAB 9-5`